NarainritKaruna/karuna/content/about/main/index.md

   Transcriptomics: We use various techniques such as RNA-bulk-seq and sn/c-RNA-seq to dicipher signature of diseases and response to therapies.

   Proteomics: We use both targeted and untargeted proteomics to understand diseases progression and biomarkers.
 These are usually based on mass spectrometry and other technologies.

+  Epigenomics: We use various techniques to identify novel targets in cardiovascular diseases

   Pre clinical models: We use pre clinical models to capture complexity of cardiovascular diseases, particularly diabetic cardiomyopathy.
 For example, mice fed with high fat diet and injected with streptozotocin.